MdMuzahid07/cookbook/README.md

-# Recipe Sharing Community - CookBook
+# Recipe Sharing Community - CookBook Client(Front-end)

 Welcome to the **Recipe Sharing Community**!
 This innovative web application is designed to connect culinary enthusiasts by providing a platform for sharing, discovering, and organizing recipes.
 Whether you're a home cook, culinary student, or simply passionate about cooking, our community is here to support your culinary journey.